databrickslabs/mosaic/docs/source/api/vector-format-readers.rst

     * vsizip - if the vector files are zipped files, set this to true (BooleanType)
     * asWKB - if the geometry should be returned as WKB (BooleanType) - default is false
     * layerName - name of the layer to read (StringType)
-    * layerNumber - number of the layer to read (IntegerType)
+    * layerNumber - number of the layer to read (IntegerType), zero-indexed

 .. function:: read.format("ogr").load(path)